Our ecological public charity concentrates on

 Manmade Surplus, Natural Abundance,

-Matter of Trust is the fiscal sponsor for this Andersen Lab project led by Dr. Gary Andersen, Microbial Ecology Department Head, Senior Scientist Lawrence Berkeley National Laboratory, Adjunct Professor UC Berkeley Department of Environmental Science, Policy and Management.
-The project is funded by the San Francisco Department of the Environment.
+Matter of Trust is the fiscal sponsor for an Andersen Lab project that aims to find out.
+Led by Dr. Gary Andersen, Microbial Ecology Department Head, Senior Scientist Lawrence Berkeley National Laboratory, Adjunct Professor UC Berkeley Department of Environmental Science, Policy and Management, the project is funded by the San Francisco Department of the Environment.

 We have coupled an Agilent HPLC (High Performance Liquid Chromatography) system to a Velos-Pro ion trap mass spectrometer to achieve better detection accuracy and sensitivity.
 HPLC is an instrumental technique that separates different chemicals in a mixture and typically measures concentrations of the outgoing chemicals using a detector (e.g. UV-Vis detector).
 With the combination of HPLC and ESI-MS (HPLC-ESI-MS), the samples are fed into the HPLC, separated, detected by the UV-Vis detector producing an HPLC chromatogram, then injected into the mass spec individually, producing a mass spectrum.
 This enhances the ability to collect far more accurate data, more easily determine breakdown products, and avoid damage to the mass spectrometer during repeated soil chemistry measurements.